 Things To Do In Killingworth CT

-The park itself is a diverse topography of rock ledges and outcroppings, waterfalls, forest, swamp, and ponds (the largest a popular swimming area) – and worth a few hours for some soul-healing “Forest Therapy” (yes, that’s a real thing).
+The park itself is a diverse topography of rock ledges and outcroppings, waterfalls, forest, swamp, and ponds (the largest a popular swimming area).
+Come here for some soul-healing hours of “Forest Bathing” if nothing else.

-Their Smart Flower ™ solar system – solar panels in the shape of a flower – generates 97% of the farm’s energy needs.
-The Farm is also available as a wedding venue – where the lucky wedding party gets a lift to the altar in a restored red Ford Truck.
-But you don’t have to get married or buy anything to visit Lavender Hill Farm.
+A Smart Flower ™ solar system – solar panels in the shape of a flower – generates 97% of the farm’s energy needs.
+The Lavender Pond is also available as a wedding venue.
+The lucky wedding party gets a lift to the altar in a restored red Ford Truck.
+But you don’t have to get married or buy anything to visit Lavender Pond Farm.
 “Most people come here just to hang out, it’s so beautiful.”
 Open daily 10-4.

 Restaurants In Killingworth CT

-EAT: Killingworth has several restaurants very close to each other on Route 81, each with its own distinct personality – and each with its champions.
+Killingworth CT has several restaurants very close to each other on Route 81.
+Each has its own distinct personality.
+And its own champions.

-The most recommended, Cooking Company, is an upscale artisanal food market (sharing a driveway with a pharmacy, bake shop, and Feed Store) that gets bustling-busy mid-day, with its offerings of custom sandwiches (mine: Maple Smoked Turkey on Baguette), salads, soups, and other choices from heaping ready-made platters in a glass case – to take out or eat in on a few tables.
+This upscale artisanal food market shares a driveway with a pharmacy, bake shop, and Feed Store.
+It gets bustling-busy mid-day, with its offerings of custom sandwiches (mine: Maple Smoked Turkey on Baguette), salads, soups, and other choices from heaping ready-made platters in a glass case – to take out or eat in on a few tables.

 Locals out for a fancy Italian dinner, or who just want a glass of wine and small bite at the large wrap-around bar, go to La Foresta, just down the road a few hundred yards from the Cooking Co.

-The Country Clover Leaf Store – a general store attached to the gas station around the central rotary – sells deli sandwiches – a great on the go alternative.
-Also on the rotary, you’ll also find Killingworth Café – home style cuisine in a rambling white farmhouse.
+The Country Clover Leaf Store – a general store attached to the gas station around the central rotary – sells deli sandwiches.
+As such, it’s a great on the go alternative.

 Hotels In Killingwoth CT